timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-05-08:
+# Objectives for Today 2020-05-09:

 ## Eggcelerate Tracks!

-- Placing some decoration items around the tracks for variety.
+- Creating a track featuring wind-mills and a few other things.
-- Creating a track featuring wind-mills.
+- Finalizing Eggcelerate! no more development after today.